To all U.S Student Borrowers: Participation in the Direct Loan Program

 You will need to complete the Free Application for Federal Student Aid (FAFSA).
 We will use the information from your FAFSA to assist in determining your eligibility for a Direct Subsidized Loan and/or a Direct Unsubsidized Loan.

-2. To complete the FAFSA electronically, you must have a Federal Student Aid PIN.
-To apply for a PIN if you do not already have one, or for customer service regarding a previously assigned PIN, visit the Federal Student Aid PIN web site.
+2. To complete the FAFSA electronically, you must have a Federal Student Aid username and password.
+To apply for a FSA username and password, visit the Federal Student Aid web site.

 3. After the Department processes your FAFSA, you will receive a Student Aid Report (SAR).
 Please retain the SAR for your records and be prepared to provide it to us if we ask.